justintemps/tsp-genetic-algorithm/README.md

 ### App

 - Runs the algorithm with randomly generated cities
-- Create a line chart showing the algorithm's progress after successive generations
+- Creates a line chart showing the algorithm's progress after successive generations
 - Parameters for altering the data and hyperparameters for modyfing the algorithm are available as constants listed at the top of the file
 - City distances are calculated automatically from lat/long coordinates